 How to Make Caviar: Drying, Grading and Tinning

-After salting, the caviar is dried over steel racks and then tested so it can be graded (find more information on caviar grades here).
-The texture, color, glossiness, size and many other factors are considered, which will determine the quality of the caviar and grade it will get.
-This is the the final step before it is packaged in tins packed tightly with airtight lids, and then sent to be sold.
+After salting, the eggs are dried over steel racks and then tested so they can be graded.
+The texture, color, glossiness, size, and many other factors are considered, which will determine the quality and the grade it will get.
+This is the final step before it is packaged in tins packed tightly with airtight lids and then sold.